cisco/ChezScheme/IMPLEMENTATION.md

  * "x86_64.ss", "arm64.ss", etc.: backends that are used by
    "cpnanopass.ss" and "cpprim.ss"

- * "ta6os.def", "tarm64le", etc.: one per OS-architecture combination,
+ * "ppc32osx.def", "tppc32osx.def", etc., with common combinations
-   provides platform-specific constants that feed into "cmacro.ss" and selects the backend used by "cpnanopass.ss" and "cpprim.ss"
+   produced from the "unix.def" and "tunix.def" templates: provides platform-specific constants that feed into "cmacro.ss" and selects the backend used by "cpnanopass.ss" and "cpprim.ss"

 Chez Scheme is a bootstrapped compiler, meaning you need a Chez Scheme compiler to build a Chez Scheme compiler.
 The compiler and makefiles